-Our facilitated video dialogues are customised to individual needs, facilitated by experienced trainers, and conducted with carefully selected local participants on-the-ground in places of interest.
+Our facilitated video dialogues are customized to individual needs, facilitated by experienced trainers, and conducted with carefully selected local participants on-the-ground in places of interest.

 why was learning through dialogue created?

-Civilians, diplomats, aid organisation staff, and military personnel being deployed to conflict, near conflict, or crisis response zones are often not adequately prepared to engage with the local population – and vice versa
+Civilians, diplomats, aid organization staff, and military personnel being deployed to conflict, near conflict, or crisis response zones are often not adequately prepared to engage with the local population – and vice versa

 This results in increased vulnerability to misunderstanding and risks for both parties